nady4/portfolio/README.md

 - **Rendered at build time** with `markdown-it`, so there is no runtime markdown parser in the client bundle.
 - **Localized interface and metadata** — blog navigation, descriptions, fallbacks, and route metadata are localized in EN/ES while Markdown posts remain content-managed files.

+### 📰 Newsletter

+- **Signup form on every blog surface** — a shared `Newsletter` component renders at the bottom of the blog index and each post, in both languages, styled as an archive plate consistent with the design system.
+- **Validated end-to-end** — client-side HTML5 `type="email"` + regex check first, then a second validation pass server-side in the API route before anything touches storage.
+- **Stored in Upstash Redis** — the endpoint writes to the `newsletter:subscribers` set via Upstash's REST API (`SADD`), so duplicates are silently ignored and emails are normalized to lowercase.
+- **Editorial status feedback** — a live `aria-live` status line reports success (green trace), invalid address, or transmission failure (red fragment), matching the site's artifact language.
+- **Zero SDK dependency** — the endpoint calls Upstash's REST API with a single `fetch` and the `KV_REST_API_*` env vars, avoiding a deprecated `@vercel/kv` dependency.

 ### 🎨 Design & UX

 - **Dark-first theme** with explicit light mode, persistence in `localStorage`, and a token-driven SCSS layer (CSS custom properties + SCSS variables that wrap them).